Instant post canvas

 Yes.
 They work well for creator announcements, product rollouts, and social concepts where you want a softer discussion-first feel.

 Use PNG for screenshots, decks, and static concept work.
-Use MP4 when you want to animate the post reveal or integrate it into a short-form edit.
+Use video when you want to animate the post reveal or integrate it into a short-form edit.

 More generators